MarlonPlease/Analysis-of-Power-Outages/README.md

 The data, referred to as "outage.xlsx," originated from an Excel file.
 To import the data into the notebook, the "pd.read_excel" function was utilized.

-In this code snippet, we continue the data cleaning process for the columns in the powerDF DataFrame, which was originally loaded from an Excel file.
-Here's a breakdown of the steps performed:
+In the provided code snippet, we address the data cleaning process for the columns in the `powerDF` DataFrame, which was initially loaded from an Excel file named `'outage.xlsx'`.
+The DataFrame encountered challenges with its index and misaligned rows and columns, which were attributed to the structure of the original `'outage.xlsx'` file.
+To resolve these issues, the following steps were undertaken:

 - We merged the `'OUTAGE.START.DATE'` and `'OUTAGE.START.TIME'` columns together by adding their values and stored the result in a new column called `'OUTAGE.START'`.
 This process was repeated for the `'OUTAGE.RESTORATION.DATE'` and `'OUTAGE.RESTORATION.TIME'` columns, which were merged into the `'OUTAGE.RESTORATION'` column.
 This merging of date and time columns allows us to have a combined timestamp for each outage event.
+-
+- `'OBS'` assigned as the new index: The 'OBS' column was designated as the new index for the DataFrame.

 - The newly created `'OUTAGE.START'` and `'OUTAGE.RESTORATION'` columns were converted to the appropriate datetime type using the `pd.to_datetime` function.
 This conversion ensures that the timestamps are recognized as datetime objects, enabling further analysis and manipulation based on time-related operations.